demisto/splunk-app/add-on/TA-Demisto/README.md

 # Application Setup
 * The user must complete the setup of the application.
 In order to create incident into Demisto, a user needs to provide the following parameters:
-    1)Demisto URL: This is mandatory parameter Url /IP address of the Demisto 2)Demisto Port: This is an optional parameter.
+    1) Demisto URL: This is mandatory parameter Url /IP address of the Demisto
+    2) Demisto Port: This is an optional parameter.
 The user must define it if running Demisto on any other port than the default (443).
-    3)Authentication key: This is a mandatory parameter.
+    3) Authentication key: This is a mandatory parameter.
 This parameter is used for authorization with Demisto.
 In order to generate this parameter, a user should log in to Demisto and then click on Settings --> Integration --> API Keys.
-    4)Location to certificate: Enter the full path to the SSL Certificate in the Splunk server to if you are using Self Signed/Internal CA signed certificate
+    4) Location to certificate: Enter the full path to the SSL Certificate in the Splunk server to if you are using Self Signed/Internal CA signed certificate
-    5)HTTPS Proxy Address: This is an optional parameter.
+    5) HTTPS Proxy Address: This is an optional parameter.
 Define this if you have HTTPS proxy that should be used.
 Should be in the format of https://ip:port
-    6)HTTPS Proxy Username: Username for the proxy 7)HTTPS Proxy Password: Password for the proxy
+    6) HTTPS Proxy Username: Username for the proxy
+    7) HTTPS Proxy Password: Password for the proxy

 # Custom Alert Action
 * This application will add custom alert action named Demisto Custom Alert Action.
 The user can configure this action on saved search.
 The user can pass following parameters to Demisto: